 - plus possible additional guest locomotive(s) to be announced!

 An intensive service will operate over all three days, during which the engines will need to work hard on our challenging gradients.

 All trains will be running in conjunction with our fleet of Heritage buses, which will be operating between Ongar, North Weald, Epping Underground and Shenfield National Rail stations.

 Our on train bars will be also be open, serving a selection of draught beers, as well as a range of wines, lagers and soft drinks.

 As well as our busy two train service we hope to be able to provide Brake Van rides.

 Keep an eye on this page for further details, including expected locomotives, or why not follow us on twitter or like us on facebook for up to the minute information.

 We encourage you to use your camera and video for personal use on our station platforms and designated foot crossings.
 For your own and our staff's safety, please do not leave the public areas or trespass on the lineside areas.

-In advance: Adult £20; Child £10; Family (up to 2 adults and 3 children) £51.
+In advance: Adult £20; Child £10; Family (2 adults and up to 3 children) £51

-On the day: Adult £22; Child £12; Family (up to 2 adults and 3 children) £57.
+On the day: Adult £22; Child £12; Family (2 adults and up to 3 children) £57